bacula-web/bacula-web/README.md

 ### Installation

-Bacula-Web could be installed [from the source archive](https://docs.bacula-web.org/en/latest/02_install/installarchive.html), but the easiest and recommanded way to install it is by using [Composer](https://getcomposer.org/).
+Bacula-Web can be installed [from the source archive](https://docs.bacula-web.org/en/latest/02_install/installarchive.html), but the easiest and recommanded way to install it is by using [Composer](https://getcomposer.org/).

 To proceeed, make sure you have Composer installed using [these instructions](https://getcomposer.org/download/)